aayush12arora/syncUwell/README.md

 - **Firebase:** A comprehensive platform offering various services like authentication, real-time database, and cloud storage for seamless app development.

-- **Next.js:** Although not explicitly mentioned in the project description, Next.js can be integrated for web application development if required.

 ## Screenshots (Optional)